axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

                in PortalTemplate.
 Remove ``ui:remove`` and change the copied one's view.

-   -  Use Axon.ivy Override to override the ``OpenPortalTaskDetail``  callable.
+   -  Use Axon Ivy Override to override the ``OpenPortalTaskDetail``  callable.
 The original implementation of this callable is calling  ``PortalTaskDetails`` , change it to call the customized Page introduced in the step above.
 The signature of this callable is ``call(ITask)``  and customized page must receive this  ``ITask``  instance, put in the dialog's  ``Data``  with the exact name  ``taskData``  .